securiosity-josh/securiosity-josh.github.io/_posts/2025-06-28-How to setup and install Proxmox VE.md

 # Installing Proxmox VE and Setup Tutorial

-Proxmox Virtual Environment (Proxmox VE) is an open-source server virtualization platform.
-Below are the steps to install Proxmox VE on a bare-metal server.

 Do you need to virtualize something at home?
 Thinking of building your own Homelab?
 (The answer is YES).Join me as we install and configure Proxmox VE step-by-step.

 ## Prerequisites